NotePlan/plugins/jgclark.EventHelpers/README.md

 - **Sort order of events list**: by 'time' (= increasing start time of events) or by 'calendar' first, which then secondarily sorts by start time.
 - **Calendars to include**: optional ["array","of calendar","names"] to filter by when showing list of events.
 If empty or missing, no filtering will be done.
 - **Calendar name mappings**: optional - add mappings for your calendar names to appear as in the output - e.g. from "Jonathan (iCloud)" to "Me" (and from "Us (iCloud)" to "Us") with `Jonathan (iCloud);Me, Us (iCloud);Us`.
 Note: separate mapping from main name by `;` a character, and separate mapping pairs with the `,` character.
+- **Meeting Note Template title**: use to set which template to pick if you have several; if it isn't set then a list of meeting note templates will be offered.
 - **Matching Events heading**: in `/insert matching events` command (or `listMatchingEvents()` template call), the heading to put before the list of matching events
 - **Events match list**: for `/add matching events` is an array of pairs of strings.
 The first string is what is matched for in an event's title.
 If it does match, the second string is used as the format for how to insert the event details at the cursor.
 This uses the `*|TITLE|*`, `*|START|*` (time), `*|END|*` (time), `*|NOTES|*`, `*|ATTENDEES|*`, `*|EVENTLINK|*`, `*|LOCATION|*`, `*|MEETINGNOTE|*` and `*|URL|*` format items below ...
 For example: